-- 3. Open Space.
+3. Open Space.
 Designated Open Space includes that parcel or parcels of land which shall be set aside in perpetuity and shall have no buildings or permanent structures constructed within its perimeters except as provided for in this section.
-Open space shall meet the provisions of this section and the provisions for open space established in Article 7.
-There are three four types of open space in the Rural District agricultural, common, natural and recreational. which are as follows: Open space shall meet the provisions of this section and the provisions for open space established in Article 7, Part B. - Natural Open Space: shall include areas where natural features, such as topography, rock outcroppings, hills and valleys are not altered.
-Only minimal thinning of vegetation shall be permitted to promote overall health of the natural area in accordance with the tree protection regulations of Article 7.
+There are four types of open space in the Rural District - agricultural, common, natural and recreational.
+Open space shall meet the provisions of this section and the provisions for open space established in Article 7, Part B.